ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/fish-and-wildlife-management/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="3" requirement="Describe some practical ways in which everyone can help with the fish and wildlife conservation effort."}}
+{{#wb-req item="3" requirement="Describe some ways in which everyone can help with fish and wildlife conservation."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}